What is Kodi and is Kodi legal?

 Kodi boxes, Kodi addons, Kodi crackdowns… Kodi has been in the news a lot lately, and rarely for positive reasons.
 From the EU and UK government to the likes of Sky, the Premier League, Amazon, Facebook and eBay, it seems that everybody has attempted to stop the spread of so-called “fully loaded” Kodi boxes over recent months.

 Rewind to April 2016 and Kodi was still a relatively niche media streaming platform, loved by home theatre PC enthusiasts and cord cutters, but still largely a mystery to the masses.
-That all changed in 2017, when people realised that − used in a certain (read “illegal”) way − it could help them access TV shows, films and live sports for free.
+Everything changed in 2017, when people realised that − used in a certain (read “illegal”) way − it could help them access TV shows, films and live sports for free.

 So what is Kodi and is it legal?
 Here’s what you need to know before you start using Kodi, including major developments and court cases.